hyungjungkim/enabling-oss-for-appropriate-smart-manufacturing-in-smes/README.md

-# Open-Source Software (OSS) for Developing Appropriate Smart Manufacturing Technology in SMEs
+# Open-Source Software (OSS) for developing appropriate smart manufacturing technologies in SMEs

 Recently, digital transformation is getting more attention to integrate the entire product development process.
 To do this, Information and Communication Technologies (ICTs) are essential for multiple connections among each component.
 These connections can improve productivity and reduce environmental impacts such as energy and materials.